cwi-swat/testing-dsls-with-dsls/README.md

 ## Exercises

-If you look at `myql.testql`, you will see example test cases for inspiration.
+If you look at `myql.testql`, you will see example test cases for inspiration, write your own tests in `yourtests.testql`.

 ### Type checking